-A nursing volunteer is teaching to future health workers.
-JICA's volunteer programs in India India is one of the first countries where the JOCV program started in 1966.
-From the commencement of the program until 1978, about 130 JOCVs were dispatched across India, mainly to assist in better living, basic human needs and industrial development in India, and more than 60 volunteers in the field of education, health, agriculture, community development and sports have been dispatched after the program resumed in 2006.
+JICA Volunteer with Sericulture farmers at Hindupur, Andhra Pradesh (Photo Courtesy: Shinichi Kuno) JICA's volunteer programs in India India is one of the first countries where the JOCV program started in 1966.
+From the commencement of the program until 1978, about 130 JOCVs were dispatched across India, mainly to assist in better living, basic human needs and industrial development in India, and more than 70 volunteers in the field of education, health, agriculture, community development and sports have been dispatched after the program resumed in 2006.
 Recognizing the importance of further promoting technical cooperation through people-to-people exchange, the JOCV program since 2014 has expanded to include other activities and the SV program.

-A JOCV is teaching Japanese with an Indian teacher.
-Comment from a counterpart of a JOCV "Mr. YAMANAKA is working with us to organize groups of silk-raising farmers in Hindupur.
+A JOCV working as a Nurse in an NGO in Ghaziabad, Uttar Pradesh Comment from a counterpart of a JOCV "Mr. YAMANAKA is working with us to organize groups of silk-raising farmers in Hindupur.
 He is a very active and energetic person.
 Also his attitude to his job is very positive.
 He is always assertively trying to communicate with the farmers to know more about them and speaking in Telugu language with sincerity.
 Therefore, he is trusted by them regardless of nationality.
 Moreover, he timely offers advice and helps organizing the farmers so that we can effectively hold a workshop to share the knowledge and know-how of the modernistic way in the sericulture industry which was introduced from Japan before.
 Actually, this is a very useful opportunity for all farmers and their better livings." - Dr. Satyanarayana Raju, Scientist, Regional Sericultural Research Station, Central Silk Board, Anantapuramu, Andhra Pradesh